s-gupta/rl-fa21-mps/MP1/sseg/README.md

 `MP1_sseg_predictions.npy`.
 After you have finished developing your model, generate predictions using this code to evaluate against the ground truth labels on gradescope.
 Upload the file `MP1_sseg_predictions.npy` to the `MP1-autograder` assignment on gradescope to have it graded.
+Additionally, with your submission, upload your code (model definition and training loop).
 Make sure to include all auto-graded components from all components of MP1 for your final submission.

 3. **Further train the ResNet trunk [0 pts]**: If you are curious, you can also train the ResNet-18 trunk (that you kept fixed above) further.